reactivedroid/TvFlix/README.md

-# TvMaze
+# TvFlix

 The aim of this app is to replicate the high level functionality of www.tvmaze.com and showcase an android app out of it.
-It connects with [TVDB API](api.thetvdb.com) to give you popular shows and let you mark anyone as favorite TvMaze consists of 3 pieces of UI right now, Home with Popular Shows, Favorites and All Shows.
+It connects with [TVDB API](api.thetvdb.com) to give you popular shows and let you mark anyone as favorite TvFlix consists of 3 pieces of UI right now, Home with Popular Shows, Favorites and All Shows.
 This app is under heavy development.

+*Note* TvFlix is an unofficial app built only for learning and sharing the latest concepts with #AndroidDevs

 ## Android Development and Architecture